claws/BH1750/README.md

 [![Build Status](https://travis-ci.org/claws/BH1750.svg?branch=master)](https://travis-ci.org/claws/BH1750)<br>

 An Arduino library for digital light sensor breakout boards containing the BH1750FVI IC.

-The board uses I2C for communication, and two pins are required to interface to the device.
+The BH1750 board uses I2C for communication, and two pins are required to interface to the device.
+Configuring the I2C bus is best done in user code (not library code) so that it can be done once and can more easily make use of various options for different platforms.

-Datasheet can be obtained [here](http://rohmfs.rohm.com/en/products/databook/datasheet/ic/sensor/light/bh1750fvi-e.pdf)
+## Overview

-The BH1750 had six different measurment modes.
+The BH1750 has six different measurment modes.
 They are divided in two groups;
 continuous and one-time measurments.
 In continuous mode, the sensor continuously measures lightness value.
 In one-time mode, sensor makes only one measurment, and then goes into Power Down mode after this.